 The route selected is a safe and direct route

-The proposed route supplements the existing and proposed shared paths through Wynyard Quarter which provide safe access for people on bikes to playgrounds, restaurants, cafés, markets and events around North Wharf and the Viaduct Basin.
+The route supplements the existing and proposed shared paths through Wynyard Quarter which provide safe access for people on bikes to playgrounds, restaurants, cafés, markets and events around North Wharf and the Viaduct Basin.

 Section 1 is for commuter cyclists who want to take a more direct route into the city, and are comfortable sharing the road with cars.
 The purpose of the design is to: